Who am i?

 I returned to industry in 2015 after a number of years as an academic and designer/artist in the digital media/new media area.
 I have also worked in hospitals and the IT /media industries in a number of cultures: Australia, America and the Middle East.

-I originally trained as a biochemist before retraining in IT when this was a small and relatively unpopular field.
-Later, I linked programming with creative work and was again amongst international pioneers, this time in 3D computer animation, digital art and interactive multimedia.
+I originally trained as a biochemist before retraining in IT in 1979 when this was a small and relatively unpopular field (so uncool I daren't mention it at parties!).
+Later, I linked programming with creative work and, as mentioned, was again amongst international pioneers, this time in 3D computer animation, digital art and interactive multimedia.
 I have participated in periods of tremendous IT growth, which show no signs of slowing down.

 Other projects included teaching myself to write apps: my app proof of concept visualises Year 7 math using chocolate.
 In 2013 I created an exhibition with two others, On Medication, that investigated the experience of being on medication.
 And as part of coming to grips with the tropical experience, I wrote a paper studying creativity in the tropics and made an animated web work where I visualised encounters with a number of tropical hazards, such as cyclones and stingers.